kevinolega/callcentertrainingtips/_posts/2019-06-04-write-spiel.md.md

 But it's all worth it.

-My company paid be an extra seven thousand a month because my customers are delighted after talking to me.
+My company paid to be an extra seven thousand a month because my customers are delighted after talking to me.

 My customers are usually angry and frustrated and often at the end of their patience but I managed to brought them back and became top agent for customer service client feedback.